How to Perform the Overhead Press

 Strength training is a physical activity that helps build muscle, endurance and density of existing muscle.
 Strength training not only provides practical benefits and improvements for general health and well being, it is also beneficial when training to do the Overhead Press when weightlifting.

-Sports where strength training is vital are Bodybuilding, and Weightlifting, etc. Since Bodybuilding and Weightlifting was introduced the focus on strength and muscle appearance has grown within society.
+Popular sports, where strength training are vital include Rugby, American Football, Hockey, Basketball, Bodybuilding, Strongman, Olmpic lifting, and pretty much every other professional sport or Olympic contest.
+Since Bodybuilding and Weightlifting were introduced back in the early 1900s, the focus on strength and muscle appearance has grown within society.
 The overhead press was used in Olympics Weightlifting until it was removed due to difficulties in judging the technique.

 The shoulder press itself should be one smooth motion from bottom to top.
 For speed, strength, and power, always try to increase the acceleration of the bar through full extension.
 Bodybuilders tend to increase time under tension by lifting to a count of 3 or whatever, but I don’t much support that lifting style.